– Explore what you need to know to get started in this high-demand allied health field, from education to certification –

-All NPS members get three final exam attempts included at no additional cost.
-You can take the test whenever you’re ready, wherever you are, without the need to travel to a testing center.
+All NPS members can take the final exam whenever they’re ready, wherever they are, without the need to travel to a testing center.
 Once you pass the exam, you’re immediately issued digital proof of certification that you can send to an employer or attach to your resume.
 You’ll also get a digital ID card with a QR code that can be used to verify your credentials in the National Registry.

 Ready to Become a Nationally Certified EKG Technician?